modypy/modypy/docs/guide/01_integrator.rst

 After this exercise, you will know

 - how to create a system,
-- how to add signals and states to it,
+- how to add states to it,
 - how to run a simulation of the system, and
 - how to access simulation results.